masa-finance/tee-worker/README.md

 ### Docker compose

-There is an example docker compose file to run the container with the appropriate environment variables.
+There are two example docker compose file to run the container with the appropriate environment variables.
+They are similar but `docker-compose.yml` is meant as an example for using in production, while `docker-compose.dev.yml` is meant for testing.

 ```bash
 docker-compose up